aircooledcafe/securelee/_posts/2022-08-19-wiregurad-set-up.md

 `sudo ufw allow 4711/tcp # pihole`
 `sudo ufw allow 47777/ # wireguard port`

+I discovered after much troubleshooting that I was using the wrong firewall rules within my configuration file as I was not using IPtables that the rules were deigned to forward traffic between the wireguard network and my specified network.
+I discover tat I needed to add  a `UFW route` rule, which allows the server to now pass traffic to my non Wireguard devices on the home network:

+`sudo ufw route allow in on wg0 to 192.168.0.0/24`

 Then I enabled the firewall with:
 `sudo ufw enable`
 It should return `Firewall is active and enabled on system startup`.